01 . 2021

 Professor Liz Isenring, Director of LINC Nutrition adds: “Many studies, including those from the famous blue zones (where people live the longest and are healthiest), show that a plant-based diet has many health benefits including decreased risk of obesity and chronic conditions such as heart disease and type II diabetes.

 “This is likely due to the high intakes of fibre, prebiotics, and phytochemicals.
-Plant-based diets are good for the environment with less greenhouse emissions and water consumption.
+Plant-based diets are good for the environment with less greenhouse emissions and water consumption.”

+That said, Professor Liz advises variety is important when going plant-based.
 “It is important to eat a wide variety of plant-based foods including fruits, veggies, legumes, nuts and seeds to ensure protein, vitamin and mineral requirements are met,” she adds.